 Brownsville Community Improvement Corporation (BCIC)

-Grants to Brownsville, Texas nonprofits and City departments for capital projects that will enhance the quality of life for local residents and foster local economic development opportunities.
-LOIs are due January 3, 2018.
-Financial support is available for land, buildings, equipment, facilities, targeted infrastructure, and improvements.
+Grants to Brownsville, Texas nonprofits and city departments for capital projects that will enhance the quality of life for local residents and foster local economic development opportunities.
+Funding is intended to support expenditures that are associated with land, buildings, equipment, facilities, targeted infrastructure, and improvements.